 Rules governing application

-Ground level field application of pesticides
+Ground application of pesticides in a field

 If you are a farmer or farm employee, you must hold a Farmer’s Certificate for the Application of Pesticides (Subclass E1 or E2) or work under the supervision of a certificate holder.